Building Resilience In Healthcare Workers Through Therapy And Mental Health Care

 The COVID-19 pandemic often resulted in increased stress and burnout for healthcare professionals.
 One study that involved Massachusetts General Brigham healthcare workers investigated the effects of online interventions to support mental health needs and increase mental resilience.
 Many healthcare workers (such as nurses, mental health professionals, and frontline workers who completed the online interventions (three short videos) experienced higher levels of emotional resilience.
 Another type of online intervention to support the mental health needs of healthcare workers and others may be coronavirus online therapy.

-Healthcare resilience during COVID-19: An overview
+Resilience in healthcare during COVID-19: An overview

 The fear and uncertainty of COVID-19 have been felt in populations worldwide.
 Still, healthcare workers, typically on the front lines of treatment, may have experienced exceptionally high levels of emotional distress throughout the pandemic and afterward.
 Approximately 18% of healthcare workers have quit over the past two years, and almost one-third are reported to have considered leaving their current positions.

 Several factors may have amplified the mental health effects of COVID-19.
 Unpredictability has generally become the rule rather than the exception, with changing protocols and unreliable PPE supplies.
-During the height of the pandemic, many public health employees were temporarily moved from their traditional roles to help treat COVID patients.
+During the height of the pandemic, many public health employees were temporarily moved from their traditional roles to help treat COVID-19 patients.
 Even before COVID-19, around 35% to 54% of nurses and physicians may have been experiencing burnout.
 Working during the pandemic may have been enough to push many of these individuals to leave their careers altogether.

 Challenges faced by healthcare workers